19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 (a) the Chief Justice;

-(b) the vice-presidents of the Court of Appeal who among themselves shall rank according to the priority of their respective appointments as vice-presidents;
+(b) the vice-presidents of the Court of Appeal, who among themselves shall rank according to the priority of their respective appointments as vice-presidents;

 (c) the Judges of Appeal (other than vice-presidents), who among themselves shall rank according to the priority of their respective appointments; and